 There are two regular opportunities for individuals to volunteer every Tuesday to Thursday night:

 Tuesday nights, you can join a fun group of dedicated physicians from the Piedmont Health Center as they travel by bus to Benson, NC and provide medical care to local farmworkers.
 Meet at the Peidmont Clinic in Carborro.
 Please email FSHA leaders for the sign up sheet and for a brief orientation if you have never been out to the camps.
 You will be taking vital signs, participating in patient interviews, and assisting in giving healthcare education to migrant farmworkers.
 Tuesdays, 4:30-11 or 12pm.

 Thursday nights, join Dr. Eugene Maynard, Medical Director of the Benson Area Medical Center.
 He runs the late evening farmworker clinic on Thursday nights starting at 6 pm, sometimes not finishing until midnight.
 They very much appreciate Spanish translators as neither he nor his colleague Dr. Vicky Mooring are fluent in medical Spanish.
 This opportunity is for students who have a firm foundation in medical Spanish.
 Please check with FSHA leaders on how to sign up.
 Gas is reimbursed and dinner provided!

 You do not need to be fluent in Spanish to come on group trips.
 All are welcome.
 And it is a great way to brush up on your Spanish skills!

-For all opportunities, please bring a stethoscope and wear scrubs if you have them!
-(If not, then just wear something comfortable and bring your bug spray!)
+For all opportunities, please bring a stethoscope and wear business casual or scrubs if you have them.
+(And bring your bug spray) !